1 Killed, Several Injured After Vehicle Crashes Into Restaurant's Outdoor Dining Area In Queens

-NEW YORK (CBSNewYork) — At least one person died and several were injured after a vehicle crashed into a restaurant’s outdoor dining area in Queens on Thursday.
+NEW YORK (CBSNewYork) — One person died and several were injured after a vehicle crashed into a restaurant’s outdoor dining area in Queens on Thursday.

 It happened around 7:45 p.m. at 35th Street near Ditmars Boulevard.READ MORE: Police: Child Shot In Yonkers, 3 Juveniles In Custody